TikhonJelvis/website/drafts/Letting-Experts-Be-Experts/index.md

 Experts across a wide range of fields and time horizons make decisions based on experience rather than using formal comparison-based decision-making processes.
 Even when experts do reach for comparisons between alternatives, they generally still mix this with intuition, experience and mental simulation.
 Rather than being an expert technique, formal comparative decision making is used by *beginners* who do not have the experience, confidence and context to make strong decisions up front.

-While these observations give us a strong foundation for understanding how experts make decisions, it's always worth remembering that decisions in the field are far more nuanced and context-specific. *Sources of Power* goes into substantially more detail, exploring not only how experts use *intuition* but also how they:
+While these observations give us a strong foundation for understanding experts, decisions in the field are far more nuanced and context-specific. *Sources of Power* goes into substantially more detail, exploring not only how experts use *intuition* but also how they:

  1. Use mental simulation
  2. Spot leverage points